imjasonh/ImJasonH/articles/oci-base-image-annotations/README.md

 ### What about images used in [multi-stage Dockerfile builds](https://docs.docker.com/develop/develop-images/multistage-build/)?

 The base image annotations are only intended to cover the image that provides the actual base image layers for the final image, and not any image used in the process of building, such as when using `FROM golang AS builder`.
-One could imagine wanting to detect and trigger a rebuild when a new `golang` image is available, for example.
+One could imagine wanting to detect and trigger a rebuild when a new `golang` image is available, for example, but the existing base image annotations don't help with this.

-There was quite a bit of discussion about annotating other relevant images in the [PR](https://github.com/opencontainers/image-spec/pull/822/) to specify the base image annotations, but it seemed like it would be easier to describe and make use of an annotation describing a single pointer to another image, rather than multiple pointers to multiple relevant images.
+There was quite a bit of discussion about annotating other relevant images in the [PR](https://github.com/opencontainers/image-spec/pull/822/) to specify the base image annotations, but it seemed like it would be easier to describe and make use of an annotation describing a single pointer to another image, rather than multiple pointers to multiple relevant images, resulting in a graph of possibly interesting other images.
-But, if this use case sounds interesting to you, I think it's worth pursuing, and there was interest in the OCI community to consider it.
+If this use case sounds interesting to you, I definitely think it's worth pursuing, and there was interest in the OCI community to consider it.

 ---

 If you have questions or comments, please [file an issue](https://github.com/imjasonh/imjasonh/issues/new?title=oci-base-image-annotations) or [suggest an edit in a pull request](https://github.com/imjasonh/ImJasonH/edit/main/articles/oci-base-image-annotations/README.md).

+edit August 2, 2021:
+- buildah issue to set the annotations: https://github.com/containers/buildah/issues/3415